Top 10 Musicians Who Became More Famous After They Died

 11 Pop Smoke

-13 Juice WRLD Jarad Anthony Higgins (December 2, 1998 – December 8, 2019), known professionally as Juice Wrld (pronounced "juice world"; stylized as Juice WRLD), was an American rapper, singer, and songwriter.
-He is considered to be a leading figure in the emo-rap and SoundCloud rap genres which garnered mainstream attention during the mid-late 2010s.
-His stage name was derived from the film Juice (1992) and he stated it represents "taking over the world". ...read more.
+14 Juice WRLD Jarad Anthony Higgins (December 2, 1998 – December 8, 2019), known professionally as Juice Wrld (pronounced "juice world"; stylized as Juice WRLD), was an American rapper, singer, and songwriter.
+He is considered to be a leading figure in the emo-rap and SoundCloud rap genres which garnered mainstream... read more

 15 Chuck Berry Charles Edward Anderson "Chuck" Berry was an American guitarist, singer and songwriter, and one of the pioneers of rock and roll music.
 He died on 18 March 2017.